dahamv/dahamv.github.io/technologies/angular.md

 @NgModule({
   // We get another bucket(module) that angular provides.
   imports:      [ BrowserModule, , CustomersModule ],
   // This is declaring what's inside this module.
-The registered Componenets in this Module
+The registered Componenets in this Module.
+  // We can declare Pipes, Componenets and Directives.
   declarations: [ AppComponent, FooComponenet ],
   // Whats the first Componenet to be fired up?
 The first to be displayed in the UI?
   bootstrap:    [ AppComponent ]